prakash-murugesan/Traffic-Sign-Classifer/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+As a first step, I decided to convert the images to grayscale however I read the scientific paper Yann LeCun used and noticed that they transformed the images to the YUV space.
+However, with further exploration I realized that using 3 1x1 convolutions allows the net to learn it's own color space transform that works the best.
+So I left the data in the color space and used the 3 1x1 convolutions and it gave a huge improvement in the data.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+I normalized the image data because it allowed the data to converge faster

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...
+I decided to generate additional data because the classes were skewed.
+It might reflect the natural occurence of the signs, such as a stop sign being more common than say "falling rocks".
+However, what this leads to is the classifier being biased to the more common signs.
+If it was faced with two choices and it was unsure, it would chose the sign it has seen more often.
+So to counteract this bias i created more data by jittering the images.

+To add more data to the the data set, I used opencv's function cv2.warpAffine to transform, shear, and rotate the images.
+I initially tried to have around 2000 examples for each class.
+However, augmenting the image took a lot of time and with time considerations, I put the threshold to 1000.
+The data set may still be slightly skewed but not to the extent of the original.

 Here is an example of an original image and an augmented image: